 Combine the Epsom salts [or baking soda, or washing soda], borax, and soap in the spray bottle.
 Pour in the hot water (it will dissolve the minerals), screw on the lid, and shake to completely blend and dissolve.
 Spritz every 6 inches or so of surface once or twice, wiping off the cleanser with a rag as you go.
 For tough dirt, leave the cleanser on for a few minutes before wiping it off.
 Shake the bottle each time before using.
 Annie Berthold-Bond

 Wipe down surfaces with vinegar/water solution as a finishing rinse.
 Dry with soft clean cloth.

 The counters around the stovetop often accumulate a lot of grease when you are cooking, especially if you are frying.
-Use your Acidic spray cleaner (again, that’s vinegar, soap, essential water and distilled water) to wipe down fresh grease splatters and spills.
+Use your Acidic spray cleaner (again, that’s vinegar, soap, essential oil, and distilled water) to wipe down fresh grease splatters and spills.

 For grease that’s been around for a while, find your dishwasher detergent (the kind you use in your automatic dishwasher) and use it straight from the bottle.
 Gently scrub the gunk.
 Next and/or in addition, you may have to get the baking soda, sprinkle straight from the bottle and gently scrub the greasy areas until you loosed the grease.

 Check frequently what you are doing to make sure you are not damaging the surface of your countertop.